 Apply for Registration

 Seeking a licence to practice medicine in Ontario?
-Our Applications and Credentials Department handles the registration process
+Our Registration & Membership Services Department handles the registration process

 In exceptional cases where war, civil disruption or natural disaster in an applicant's home country renders primary-source verification impracticable, the College may, on an individual basis, defer the primary-source verification or substitute other steps in place of primary-source verification of the qualification or document in question.